The original sin of LNG

 And they built terminals in the US.
 Those were not for selling LNG to importers but rather Natural Gas to customers.
 They created wholly dependent distribution companies inside the consuming markets themselves.
 They wanted to capture extra profits there as well.
 They called it “going downstream”.
 Most big players did this – the Qataris were only the most visible in the LNG world.

 Then came shale.
-The one third allocated to the US, plus many volumes from other producers turned homeless.
-Never before was so much uncontracted LNG that went into the spot market.
+The one-third allocated to the US, plus many volumes from other producers turned homeless.
+Never before was there so much uncontracted LNG that went into the spot market.

 Understand: future volumes must be presold to a creditworthy buyer.
 This comes before investors/lenders consider putting down the money to build new stuff.
 Consider the sales agreement to be the collateral of the LNG business.
 Without it, a project becomes almost impossible.